National Care Service

 Shared Care Scotland, along with the other National Carer Organisations, published a briefing on the National Care Service ahead of the Stage 1 Debate.

-Right to a break from caring
+Right to a Break

 This right is intended to ensure that all carers will be able to take sufficient breaks from providing care.